eric-muhire/Inventering/README.md

 -------------------------
 ## Motivation

 We are the class of 2022 Cloud developer AWS.
-The subject is OOP programming in Java.
+The subject is OOP (Object-Oriented programming) in Java.
 The purpose of this project is to learn how to implement the different tools that we've learnt throughout the course and try to use them in the project.